vincehacks/ReactJS/README.md

 ### Hello_World

-- Objective is to enter in names that will be placed on individual cards.
+- Description: Objective is to enter in names that will be placed on individual cards.
 The user will be able to have the ability to add or remove users and have the functionality to change the hello greeting.
 - [Tutorial Link](https://medium.com/in-the-weeds/learning-react-with-create-react-app-part-1-a12e1833fdc)
   ![Final Product](https://github.com/vincehacks/ReactJS/blob/master/hello_world/FinalProduct.png)